Lie graph homology model for $\mathfrak{grt}_1$: Lie graph homology model

 Now consider the associated graded $(Z(g,n)_r/Z(g,n)_{r+1}, d)$.
 By the above analysis, a term in the differential corresponding to a given vertex is non-vanishing only if it expands a tadpole at an egg.
 By parallel edge considerations each degree $0$ vertex can support at most one tadpole, so the non-zero differential terms are precisely those which expand a tadpole at a degree $0$ egg which had no tadpoles to begin with.
 Thus, the associated graded admits a splitting with two homogeneous elements belonging to the same summand if and only if their underlying graphs are related by a sequence of expansions or contractions of simple tadpoles.
 Note that the data of which tadpoles are simple (or equivalently which vertices are eggs) is not specified solely by the underlying graph; it also requires specifying the degree of the vertex labels of the potential eggs (i.e.\ those vertices which have positive genus or are adjacent to a tadpole).
 In particular, the splitting of $(Z(g,n)_r/Z(g,n)_{r+1}, d)$ is indexed by graphs along with a choice of a nonempty subset of these potential egg vertices.
 After this choice, we may then assert that the graph has no simple tadpoles, contracting them by convention, to specify a unique summand of the splitting.

 Fix such a summand.
 It is indexed by a modular graph $\gamma$ of type $(g,n)$ along with a choice of $m>0$ eggs, having filtration degree $r$ and no simple tadpoles.
-Define $G=Aut(\gamma)$ and let $H$ be the subgroup which fixes the eggs of $\gamma$.
+Define $Y$ to be the set of eggs of $\gamma$ and define $G=Aut(\gamma)$.
+Note that $G$ acts on $Y$ since any automorphism of $\gamma$ must permute the set of eggs.
 We claim that the summand of the associated graded corresponding to $\gamma$ is isomorphic to

-where $\overline{C}_\ast(\Delta_{m-1})$ denotes the augmented chains on the simplex.
+where $\overline{C}_\ast(\Delta_Y)$ denotes the augmented simplicial chain complex of the abstract simplicial complex consisting of non-empty subsets of $Y$.
+In particular $\overline{C}_\ast(\Delta_Y)$ is isomorphic to the simplicial chains of an $m-1$ simplex.
 Note that this claim will finish the proof, as the homology of this complex is (rationally) a quotient of zero, hence is zero.
 This will then prove the associated graded, and hence $Z(g,n)$, has no homology.